OpenLiberty/ci.maven/docs/package-server.md

 ---
 Package a Liberty Profile server.

-To WAS Liberty 8.5.5.9 and above it is possible to package a server into a jar file using option `runnable` on `include` parameter.
-It creates a .jar file that include Liberty server, application and configuration.
-The `java -jar` command will run Liberty and the packaged application.
+Starting with WebSphere Liberty 8.5.5.9, it is possible to package a server into an executable jar file by setting the `include` parameter to `runnable`.
+The created jar file can be executed using the `java -jar` command.

 ###### Additional Parameters